Research / Product strategy / UX/UI Design / AI-assisted process

 3. Qualitative fit data is missing everywhere.

-Knowing someone ordered an M is not enough, but knowing it ran small and shrank after washing is what actually helps.
+Knowing someone ordered an M is ok, but knowing it shrank after washing is what actually helps.

 4. The cold start problem is real but solvable